 As a Google Partner, we use a number of different SaaS products here at TNT to keep everything running smoothly behind the scenes and to improve the productivity of our team.
 One product that we couldn’t live without is definitely G Workspace!
 We aren’t afraid to come right out and say it’s by far the best email solution on the market right now for your business.
 Not to mention the other features that it comes with, such as Google Drive storage and tools such as Google Docs and Google Sheets.

 We’ll dive into the unparalleled benefits of Workspace, why we use it and recommend it to all of our clients, and how it compares to other similar solutions on the market.

 What is Google Workspace?

-G Suite is Google’s suite of intelligent apps.
+Google Workspace is Google’s suite of intelligent apps.
 This was formerly known as Google Apps, till it was re-branded in late 2016.
-We primarily recommend G Suite for clients that are needing email hosting for their business.
-However, G Suite is much more than just email.
+We primarily recommend Workspae for clients that are needing email hosting for their business.
+However, Workspace is much more than just email.
 It also includes a variety of apps and features that can come in quite handy.
 In fact, you’re probably already using or are familiar with some of them.

 Features We Use on a Daily Basis

-G Suite has three different plans you can use.
-We utilize the Basic G Suite plan for our employees here at TNT.
-This starts at just $6/user/month.
-For many of you, the basic plan is probably all you’ll ever need.
+Google Workspace has 4 different plans you can use.
+We utilize the Business Std for our employees here at Triton.
+For many of you, the Business Starter @ $6 is probably all you’ll ever need.
 Here’s what it includes: